jhustata/basic/hw3sol.md

 **5. Encourage Good Practices:**
    - **Commenting:** Encourage adding comments on why certain blocks are turned off (e.g., `if 0 // temporarily disabled for debugging`).
-   - **Version Control:** Teach the use of version control systems like Git.
-This allows students to experiment with different script versions without fear of losing the original settings or analyses.
+   - **Version Control:** Use of version control systems like Git.
+This allows you to experiment with different script versions without fear of losing the original settings or analyses.
+[GitHub](https://github.com) is the most widely used system for version control.
+Create an account and start saving your `.do` and `.ado` files there, as well as any other files such as manuscripts, presentations, capstones, theses.
+More on this in the Intermediate Class.

 **6. Example for Clarity:**